Yoga Foundation Course Content

 - Develop your own personal practice over time with confidence

-- Very pleased to have seen just how much yoga knowledge you now possess!
+- Be very pleased to see just how much yoga knowledge you now possess!

-- Appreciated that the regularity of practice is the key!
+- Appreciate that the regularity of practice is the key!